instedd/cdx/_posts/2014-06-04-query-tests.md

 ### Without Grouping

-Returns an array of tests without any PII and the total count of elements that matched the filter.
+Returns an array of events without any PII and the total count of elements that matched the filter.

 `{
   "total_count" : 2,